 - Don’t ban or forbid social media sites because you are scared.
 Children are curious and will only want what you forbid even more!
 This will encourage them to go behind your back.
 Its far better to openly explore and talk about these sites together.
 You lose the fear and they may lose interest!

 - As a parent you must lead by example.
-If your child sees you constantly texting and answering emails, even during family meals, they will emulate this behaviour and think it perfectly normal.
+If your child sees you constantly texting and answering emails, they will emulate this behaviour and think it perfectly normal.

 By Nicola White – Educational Technology Coach – International School of Zug and Luzern